aduffy70/Protocols/Turkey_liver_cell_isolation.md

 1. Filter through cheesecloth to separate the undigested tissue.
 Pour ~50mL Supplemented William’s E medium over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.
 1. Filter with nylon-mesh filters of pore sizes 100, and 70um, and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM--3 times smaller than mammalian hepatocytes).
 1. Place cells in 37C water bath to sediment for 20 min.
 Keep the sediment.
 Discard the supernatant (contains red blood cells and stripped hepatocyte nuclei).
-1. Resuspend cells in exactly 25mL Supplemented Willam's E. Add exactly 25mL cold (4C) Diluted percoll and mix gently but thoroughly by inverting.
-Even small differences in the media:percoll ratio can have large effects on cell pellet size and cleanliness.
-(Too little percoll = large dirty pellet; Too much percoll = small pellet)
+1. Resuspend cells in 10-20mL Supplemented Willam's E. Make a layered percoll gradient.
+The resuspended cells to the top of the layered percoll gradient, pipetting slowly to avoid mixing.
 1. Pellet hepatocytes by low-speed centrifugation (10 minutes @ 100g).
+Discard fluffy debris in the upper layers and red blood cells at the bottom of the tube.
+Keep the layer of clean cells toward the bottom.
+1. Wash by adding ~15mL Supplemented William's E media and spinning 3 minutes @ 200g.
 Discard supernatant.
-1. Resuspend and adjust volume of hepatocytes to ~1-5mL with Supplemented Willam's E media.
+1. Gently resuspend pellet and adjust volume of hepatocytes to ~1-5mL with Supplemented Willam's E media.
 1. Count cells and determine viability with hemocytometer and trypan blue.
 1. Plate XX cells/cm with 100uL Supplemented William’s E medium in 96-well plates.
 Incubate at 37C.
 1. Warm to 37C: Supplemented William's E media, Definitive media.